8 Great Spots for Easter Brunch in Memphis

 Neighborhood: East Memphis

-On Easter Sunday, Char will serve its regular brunch menu plus a few chef specials.
-To toast the holiday, sip a $6 Bloody Mary or mimosa.
-Our recommendation for Easter Sunday?
-Arrive a few minutes before your reservation to enjoy a brunch cocktail in the bar.
+On Easter Sunday, Char serves its regular brunch menu, along with a few chef specials.
+To toast the holiday, arrive a few minutes before your reservation to enjoy a brunch cocktail at the bar, like a $6 bloody Mary or mimosa.
 Next, head to the dining room for your main feast.
-Call ahead to reserve seating, or make an online reservation here.
-If you want to enjoy takeout at home, you can order here.
+Call ahead to reserve seating, or make an online reservation HERE.

 Complicated Pilgrim